 The above graphic shows the culmination of a bold and visionary plan unveiled by Governor Fallin that will virtually eliminate Oklahoma's bridge structural deficiencies.
 Governor Fallin challenged the Department to prepare an aggressive investment strategy to alleviate the condition of these bridges within an eight year window and then worked with the Legislature to ensure a funding solution was in place.

 As a result, Oklahoma’s structurally deficient bridge numbers are expected to drop to near zero by the end of the decade.
 There were 706 structurally deficient highway bridges at the end of 2010.
-We are down to 270 at the end of 2016 and on track to have 1% or fewer of all highway bridges rated structurally deficient by the end of the decade.
+Recent data supplied to the Federal Highway Administration shows Oklahoma is down to 251 at the end of 2016 and on track to have 1% or fewer of all highway bridges rated structurally deficient by the end of the decade.

 For a list of scheduled ODOT bridge projects, view the FFY 2017-2024 Eight-year Construction Work Plan.